DowglasSant/API-Golang/README.md

 The following resources were used:

--JSON Web Token (JWT)
+- JSON Web Token (JWT)
--BCrypt
+- BCrypt
--SQL: Joins and Cases
+- SQL: Joins and Cases